ajcolgat/proto-cookbook/README.md

 ### Example workflows

 Some example workflows include the gridradpy package to read in the GridRad data, in conjunction with xarray, netCDF4 and matplotlib.
 I will be importing reflectivity data from the GridRad package based on specific severe thunderstorm events we choose.
+Additionally, I will be importing some ERA5 hourly data to compare with the outputs from the GridRad-Severe data.

 ## Running the Notebooks